 logo

-When you are thinking about birds, you probably only think about pigeons or seagulls.
-This is especially true if you live somewhere that is bland, boring and suburban.
+When you think about birds, you probably only consider pigeons or seagulls.
+This is especially true if you live in a bland, boring suburban area.

 [ADVERTISEMENT]

-Sure, there are some birds about, but they are usually boring, ugly, and have likely congregated in a city or the suburbs because they know that they can steal food from bins.
-This means that, probably, when you see a bird, you don’t think much of it, and you move on with your day.
+Sure, there are some birds around, but they are usually unremarkable, unattractive, and have likely congregated in cities or suburbs because they know they can scavenge food from bins.
+This means that when you see a bird, you probably don’t think much of it and move on with your day.

 [ADVERTISEMENT]

-Unless of course, you are watching a David Attenborough documentary or some other bird program.
+Unless, of course, you are watching a David Attenborough documentary or another bird program.
 With his narration, David Attenborough can make even pigeons seem interesting, cute, and a vital part of the ecosystem—which, of course, they are.

-Basically, what all this means, is that if you live somewhere unexciting and developed, unless you are an avid bird watcher, your experience with the local birds is probably very boring.
-Although, if the birds were as cute, and interesting, like this one, you would probably pay a lot more attention to them!
+Basically, what all this means is that if you live somewhere unexciting and developed, unless you are an avid bird watcher, your experience with local birds is probably quite dull.
+However, if the birds were as cute and interesting as this one, you would likely pay a lot more attention to them!

-Take this bird, the Tickell’s Blue Flycatcher, for example, it was named because it has a knack for catching bugs, it is also super cute.
+Take this bird, the Tickell’s Blue Flycatcher, for example; it was named for its knack for catching bugs, and it is also incredibly cute.
 Check out some stunning pictures of the bird below!

 This is the Tickell’s Blue Flycatcher… and isn’t it super cute!

 The technical and scientific name for Tickell’s Blue Flycatcher is Cyornis tickelliae.
-It is a small passerine bird, meaning it is sparrow-shaped, and are sometimes known as songbirds or perching birds.
+It is a small passerine bird, meaning it is sparrow-shaped, and is sometimes known as a songbird or perching bird.

-They are a little over 10 centimeters long, meaning they are pretty small.
-They have bright blue upper-parts, a red throat and breast area, which tapers down into the cream and white belly.
+They are a little over 10 centimeters long, which means they are quite small.
+They have bright blue upper parts, a red throat and breast area, which tapers down into a cream and white belly.

 This is the Tickell’s Blue Flycatcher… and isn’t it super cute!